 - Junior ISA

-- Personal Pension (SIPP)
+- Personal Pension

 - General investment account

 Your Stocks and Shares ISA, Junior ISA and personal pension are run by Nutmeg’s robo advisor.
-But as you might expect, you have the chance to fly free and choose your own investments with the general investment account.

 If you have a keen interest in investing and a fair amount of money left over at the end of each month to stick in the market, platforms that offer both tax-wrapper accounts and general investment accounts are an excellent choice.
-You can max out your annual tax-free contributions in your ISA and SIPP and then use your general investment account once you meet your limit.
+You can max out your annual tax-free contributions in your ISA and Personal Pension and then use your general investment account once you meet your limit.
 Because they’re offered by the same provider, you only need to learn and use one platform , which saves you time and even costly mistakes.